jaspervdj/goldplate/README.md

     Finished in 0.84s
     Ran 32 specs, 49 executions, 146 asserts, all A-OK!

-`goldplate` is a simple black-box [golden test] runner for CLI applications.
+`goldplate` is a simple opaque [golden test] runner for CLI applications.
 You place your test cases in a directory, annotate them with `.goldplate` files, and that's it.